Roadie manages three kinds of data in a cloud storage:

 $ roadie source get FILENAME

-If you want to download to another directory, such as ~/path
+If you want to download to another directory, such as ~/path, give a path

 $ roadie source get -o ~/path FILENAME